Project type: Architecture

 Program: Showrom for window and door production with exhibition space, administration and storage

-Architects: Vaidas Bieliūnas, Konradas Žakauskas, Laimis Valančiūnas, Vytas Buinevičius
+Team: Vaidas Bieliūnas, Konradas Žakauskas, Laimis Valančiūnas, Vytas Buinevičius

 The new Sørvindu Centre in Lillesand will be a major representational showroom in Norway.
 It will showcase a range of production with the focus on the high-end window profiles.
 It will be a compact building with integrated parts of a showroom and an office (approx. 400 m2) and an unheated storage space (approx. 100 m2 ).
 The building has to be exceptional but cost-effective.